 Cobbers love their corn.
 But what they love even more is connecting with other Cobbers.
 Each year, corn feeds are held around the country (and sometimes even overseas) because there are Cobbers everywhere.

 Receiving a Cobber beanie is a rite of passage for every student.
-Personalized beanies are given to first-year and transfer students at the Orientation Welcome Show and most Cobbers keep theirs far past their time at Concordia.
+Personalized beanies are given to first-year and transfer students during Orientation and most Cobbers keep theirs far past their time at Concordia.

 The Cobber ring is the second most recognized ring in the country.
 Cobbers young and old recognize one another when they see them, and they connect alumni far and wide.
 Rings are ordered in students’ junior or senior years and are a long-standing tradition at the college.